-Despite their simplicity and effectiveness on relatively easy tasks, outcome rewards suffer from an inherent limitation: they are \textbf{sparse}~\citep{zhang2025process}, since supervision is provided only at the final answer.
-This sparsity becomes particularly detrimental in multi-turn agentic settings, where long trajectories exacerbate the problem in two ways. \textbf{First}, sparse rewards frequently lead to \emph{advantage collapse}: when sampled rollouts yield the same answer (e.g., all wrong or all right),
+Despite their simplicity and effectiveness in relatively easy tasks, outcome rewards suffer from inherent sparsity~\citep{zhang2025process}, providing supervision exclusively at the final answer.
+This limitation is particularly detrimental in multi-turn agentic settings, where long trajectories exacerbate three critical issues. \textbf{First}, outcome-only rewards frequently lead to \emph{advantage collapse}: when intra-group rollouts yield identical answers (e.g., uniformly correct or incorrect), they receive identical rewards, yielding zero group-relative advantages and no gradient signal.

-all rollouts in the group receive identical outcome rewards, yielding zero group-relative advantages.
-As shown in \autoref{fig:adv_collapse}, a substantial portion of training iterations suffer from this issue, especially for smaller models, which struggle more with complex queries. \textbf{Second}, outcome-only supervision fails to provide fine-grained credit assignment.
-In multi-turn scenarios, later turns are tightly dependent on earlier ones: a reasoning or tool call of the current turn may be correct but rendered useless by prior mistakes, or conversely, early successes may be negated by subsequent errors.
+As shown in \autoref{fig:adv_collapse}, a substantial portion of training iterations suffer from this issue, especially for smaller models, which struggle more with complex queries. \textbf{Second}, outcome supervision \emph{fails to provide fine-grained credit assignment}.
+In multi-turn scenarios, later turns are tightly dependent on earlier ones: the action of the current turn may be correct but rendered useless by prior mistakes, or conversely, early successes may be negated by subsequent errors.
 Thus, distinguishing the correctness of intermediate turns is essential in this scenario, but outcome rewards tend to blur such specific correctness. \textbf{Third}, outcome reward sparsity results in \emph{poor sample efficiency}.
 Since the entire trajectory receives only a single terminal signal, dense intermediate information is wasted, requiring significantly more samples to learn effective policies.

-Several recent approaches have attempted to mitigate these issues by introducing process-level rewards.
-One line of work leverages external oracle knowledge or reward models to judge intermediate steps~\citep{wang2025stepsearch, feng2025group}, but this strategy is costly to obtain and risks introducing additional bias.
+Recent approaches have attempted to mitigate these issues by introducing process rewards.
+One line of work leverages external oracle knowledge or reward models to judge intermediate steps~\citep{wang2025stepsearch, feng2025group}, but this strategy is costly and risks introducing bias.
 Another line relies on Monte Carlo simulations to estimate step values~\citep{wang2023math, zuo2025ttrl, zhang2025process}, yet these methods suffer from high variance unless a large number of samples are collected.
-Overall, both directions face challenges in scalability and fail to provide simple and stable supervision, underscoring the need for an intrinsic and reliable process-level reward design.
+Overall, both directions face challenges in scalability and fail to provide simple and stable supervision, underscoring the need for an intrinsic and reliable process reward design.